Shigesato Itoi

 Shigesato Itoi (糸井 重里, Itoi Shigesato) is a Japanese copywriter, essayist, lyricist, game designer, and actor.
-Itoi is the editor-in-chief of his website and company Hobo Nikkan Itoi Shinbun ("Almost Daily Itoi Newspaper").
-He is best known outside Japan for his work on Nintendo's Mother series of games, as well as his self-titled bass fishing video game.
+Itoi is the editor-in-chief of his website and company Hobo Nikkan Itoi Shinbun ("Almost Daily Itoi Newspaper") where he is currently the chairman and CEO.

+He is best known outside Japan for his work on Nintendo's Mother series of games, a series in which he co-owns with the game company, as well as his self-titled bass fishing video game.

 Writing

 During the 1980s Itoi established the profession of writing copy for advertisements among the general public in Japan.
 In 1981, he co-authored a collection of short stories titled Yume de Aimashou ("Let's meet in a dream") with writer Haruki Murakami.
 Later Itoi branched into writing essays, lyrics, and designing video games.
 He is best known outside of Japan for Nintendo's EarthBound, released in 1994 in Japan (as Mother 2: Giygas Strikes Back) and in 1995 in North America.

 In 1997, Itoi began using the Internet and bought his first Macintosh.
 In 1998 he started the website and company Hobo Nikkan Itoi Shinbun ("Almost Daily Itoi Newspaper"), which is the center of his activity today.
-Under the theme of "creating good mood", the website has been updated every day for the past 15 years, with Itoi's essays on lifestyle, interviews and articles, and merchandise sales.
+Under the theme of "creating good mood", the website has been updated every day since its creation with Itoi's essays on lifestyle, interviews and articles, and merchandise sales.
 He talks about his pet dogs and his interviews with artists, craftsmen, businessmen, etc., which tend to center on philosophical issues.
 Itoi has co-written several books modeled on these interviews, in which he has a series of long conversations with, for example, an expert on neurology Yūji Ikegaya, about how to live as a human being in the world.
 Books collecting Itoi's past essays written on the site's front page are also available for purchase.